pope/SublimeYetAnotherCodeSearch/README.md

 taken to that file and that match.
 You can also invoke the Goto Symbol command (*Goto > Goto Symbol...*) to get a list of all of the files that match your query.

+## Settings

+In case anyone is migrating over from SublimeCodeSearch (like myself), you will be pleased to know that the settings and setting names are the same for this plugin.

+The location of `csearch` and `cindex` can be specified by editing the user- specific `YetAnotherCodeSearch.sublime-settings` file.
+See the default file for configuration options.
+Both are easily found via *Preferences > Package Settings > YetAnotherCodeSearch*.

+### Project Settings

+You can specify an index file to use for the project by editing the project (*Project > Edit Project*) and adding the following property to the JSON file.

+    "code_search": {
+      "csearchindex": "path/to/csearchindex"
+    }

+The location of `codesearchindex` is defined relatively to the project location.

 ## Development